behave/behave/docs/gherkin.rst

 in the example data tables.

-The values to replace are determined using the name appearing in the angle brackets "<*name*>" whichi must match a headings of the example tables.
+The values to replace are determined using the name appearing in the angle brackets "<*name*>" which must match a headings of the example tables.
 The name may include almost any character, though not the close angle bracket ">".

+Substitution may also occur in `step data`_ if the "<*name*>" texts appear within the step data text or table cells.

 Steps